What is data storage and why should you care?

 Data storage occurs throughout the research process.
 Short-term storage of data during the active data collection phase of a research project or ephemeral storage of backup copies of data during sequential steps of data analysis may be accomplished on local computer drives or in a networked environment.
 Long-term storage or archiving of final data products is more likely to occur in a networked environment or in off-site repositories.
 All of these storage decisions and steps are an important part of the research process and the data management lifecycle.

 For more information, please visit the UNLV Libraries' Data Management Guide.

 Choosing a repository

 There are many discipline-specific archives or repositories available to researchers.
 Depositing research data in these specific repositories may be required by certain publishers or funding agencies.
-Additionally, UNLV researchers have two unique resources for their consideration: an institutional repository for publications and data*, as well as a national supercomputing center.
 When choosing a repository for your data, there are a few questions you want to keep in mind.

 How large are your data files?

 Certain repositories can only accommodate projects up to a certain size.

 Are your data files in an open format (i.e. .csv instead of .xsls, .pdf instead of .docx)?